Central – The steps for the coronation of the king in Britain… a solemn ceremony that has not changed

 The King undertakes to rule according to law, to exercise justice in mercy (…) and to preserve the Church of England.

-The ceremony continues with the new king receiving an orb and sceptres, the archbishop placing the crown of St. Edward on the king’s head, and after the “efficiency of allegiance” (Allegiance) is over, the ceremony is celebrated.
+The ceremony continues with the new king receiving an orb and sceptres, the archbishop placing the crown of St. Edward on the king’s head, and following the “efficiency of allegiance” (Allegiance) is over, the ceremony is celebrated.

 Westminster Abbey